valzzu/Mesh-Tab/README.md

 # Mesh-Tab

 # Disclaimer: this is not yet ready :)
+everything else seems to work expect powering from battery

 **Mesh-Tab** is a community-driven board design focused on creating experimental touchscreen nodes similar to smartphones.
 The project is divided into multiple stages, each with specific design goals.